Kastle86/Thunderverse-Launcher/README.md

 - Extended project details

 ### Known issues:

+- If you get "couldn't find any downloadable files" and "can't unpack non-iterable object, that means YOU HAVE NOT SET YOUR ITCH.IO API KEY.
+Go to settings of launcher, click "itch.io api" button and follow instructions.
 - If you failing to download any game even if Itch.io API-key is correct, check if "https://itch.io" is not blocked in your country.
 If so - please use VPN or proxy
 - Patreon functionality is not working in certain countries due to censorship, please use VPN or proxy